marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

  *Although geared for neuroscience, the approaches covered in this course are highly salient for a wide array of applications.*

+## Course Prerequisites

+There are no absolute prerequisites for the course, but you are expected to be familiar with basic mathematical functions, i.e. y(x) = 8 x^2 + 3, and you will be expected to numerically quantify results.
+Prior experience with programming and familiarity with basic matrix multiplication will also be helpful, but are not necessary as they will be introduced.

 ## Requirements

-There are no absolute prerequisites for the course, but you are expected to be familiar with basic mathematical functions, i.e. y(x) = 8 x^2 + 3, and you will be expected to numerically quantify your results.
-Prior experience with programming and familiarity with basic matrix multiplication will also be helpful, but are not necessary.
+* You must bring a laptop to class for hands on participation.
+If you do not own a laptop, contact your department or the College of Natural Sciences to obtain a loaner for the duration of the course.
+* Install Python on the laptop you will bring to class (see instructions below).
+* Attend class both motivated and prepared to work hard!
+* Conduct yourself in a respectful manner at all times.
+* Have fun!

 ## Syllabus